 Congratulations to the University of Central Florida Detective Sgt.
 Christopher Gavette on his nomination for TASER and PoliceOne’s first-ever RISE Awards in the ‘Leadership’ category.
 Gavette’s commitment to his officers and creating a familial sense of community is what has his officers praising his leadership style.
-We're still receiving nominations through September 15, so nominate an officer or department today!
+Nominations closed Sept.
+15. We'll be announcing the winners shortly!

 Officer Frank Imparato had only been with the UCF police for two years when the call came out.
 At first it was just a fire alarm — not uncommon for a mostly-intoxicated college campus in the late hours of St. Patrick’s Day.